Connecting servers to a VLAN

 Ip addr 192.168.1.2/24 dev enp0s8.10

-We will also write it in the /etc/network/interfaces config so that our settings are saved after a reboot.
+We will also write this in the /etc/network/interfaces config so that our settings will persist after reboot.

 auto enp0s8.10